coder0name0dre/global_text_expander/README.md

 - Only reacts to predefined shortcuts
 - Does not store or transmit input

-Always use keyboard hooks responsibly
+Always use keyboard hooks responsibly.

 Never capture passwords or sensitive personal data.

 ---